Skip to content

 Audio / TTSInserts at the playhead on the first available audio track

-Before you click import, a short instruction line on the preview card tells you exactly what will happen:
+Before you click import, a short instruction on the preview card tells you exactly what to expect:

-This adapts in real time to the model type and the current timeline state, so you always know what to expect.
+This updates in real time based on the model type and your current timeline state.

-Before committing to import, you can preview the result in Premiere Pro’s Source Monitor — the same viewer you use for evaluating traditional footage.
+Before committing, you can preview the result in Premiere Pro’s Source Monitor — the same viewer you use for evaluating traditional footage.

-Set In (I) and Out (O) points in the Source Monitor to import only a subregion of the generated clip:
+Set In (I) and Out (O) points in the Source Monitor to import only part of the generated clip:

-2. Scrub through the result and set In/Out points using the I and O keys
+2. Scrub and set In/Out points with I and O keys

-3. Click Import to Timeline → only the marked subregion is imported
+3. Click Import to Timeline — only the marked region imports

 4. Adjacent clips are protected — no ripple, no overrun

-If no In/Out points are set, the full clip is imported.
+If no In/Out points are set, the full clip imports.

 Every completed generation offers three actions: